RicardoJBarrios/kuoki/packages/environment/src/lib/source/README.md

 ### path

+The EnvironmentState path in which to save the properties of this source.

 ```js
 const source1 = { path: 'a'; load: () => [{ a: 0 }] };
 loader.load(); // resolves at 0ms